|

 The next day the army came

-to the farm to conscript the farmer's son for the war,
+to the farm to conscript the farmer's son for the

 but found him invalid and left him with his father.
 The

-neighbor thought to himself, "Who knows what is good and
+neighbor thought to himself, "Who knows

-what is bad.
+what is bad."

 |